Everyone is so kind and helpful, making the transition to University less stressful. I feel so much more confident and

 For every 20 credit module there is 50 hours of contact time and typically 150 hours of additional study time to undertake directed tasks, readings, rehearsals, practice, research and assignments.

-The Musical Theatre programme enables you to study practical and academic modules in musical theatre dance, acting and singing.
+The Musical Theatre course enables you to study practical and academic modules in musical theatre dance, acting and singing.
 The team bring enthusiasm and industry experience to enable you to reach your potential to achieve the best degree you can.Angela PickardProgramme Director

 A great deal of practical performance is built into the programme.
 You will engage in the various processes of production, rehearsal, performance, presentation of seminars and workshop leadership.
 Whilst the practical component of many modules is important, most modules require an element of written work as part of the assessment strategy.

 As well as being able to present yourself as a performer, you will have the potential to tackle anything from leading a community youth workshop to running a lighting desk or managing an arts company.